PeterCamilleri/lexical_analyzer/README.md

 }
 ```

+Notes:

+* The regular expression must begin with a \A clause to ensure correct
+operation of the analyzer.
-Note: The order of rules is important.
+* The order of rules is important.
 For example, if there are two rules
 looking for "==" and "=" respectively, if the "=" is ahead of the "==" rule
 in the array the "==" rule will never trigger and the analysis will be
 incorrect.